preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 Or we could use a pyrophoric --- pyrophoric in the modern technical sense that it will spontaneously ignite at room temperature.

 But that's impossible, isn't it?
 Anything that would spontaneously ignite would...spontaneously ignite.
+Though there is some wiggle room since we don't have to entirely forget about friction heat; one good sharp stroke could kickstart the process without putting in all the labor required using wood and rope.

 Unless...it were a solid material that normally oxidizes slowly.
 Again, tinder is all about surface area exposed to oxygen.
-If we had a big chunk of pyrophoric material, with relatively little surface area exposed to air --- possibly with some kind of coating --- and then we gouged it deeply enough to tear out a tiny splinter of material...
+If we had a big chunk of pyrophoric material, with relatively little surface area exposed to air --- possibly with some kind of coating --- and then we gouged it deeply enough to tear out a tiny splinter of material from the inside, that hadn't touched oxygen before...

 A tiny splinter has a lot of surface area relative to its size.
 So a tiny splinter of pyrophoric material would oxidize very rapidly, quickly reaching a very high temperature, even before it landing.
 A teeny-tiny, flying sliver of material, hot enough to glow --- a *spark*.